Mmuock Leteh: Culture

+Culture Festival

+The Leteh Culture Festival is an annual event to showcase the culture and traditions of Mmuock Leteh.

 Religious beliefs

 Although Christianity has been adopted in recent times, Mmuock Leteh people still adhere to beliefs and practices of traditional religion.
 At the founding of the village, several shrines were created and dedicated to each of the primary gods of the village.

 Prominent families typically have a shrine dedicated to the gods of the family; such shrines are usually located at the entrance into the family compound.

 The dominant Christian denomination is the Catholic church which displaced the Presbyterian church.
 Two reasons led to the prominence of the Catholic church.
 While the lone primary school in the village (P.S.
 Fotang) was taken over by the government, Catholic School Leteh was created.
 Secondly, the Presbyterian Church did not have a committed presence in the village.
 The establishment of St Anthony's Catholic Church and regular visits from priests, caused more and more people to attend the catholic mass.
-The Divine Mercy Quasi-Parish was created in 2013 with permanent priests.
+The Divine Mercy Parish was created in 2013, originally as a quasi-parish.